 Since every observable of a subsystem is also an observable of the whole system, the state of the universe must be compatible with everything we have ever empirically observed in the universe!
 This is a very stringent test of adequacy - the state of the universe is highly constrained since knowing this state amounts to having represented all physics accessible to us by the study of its subsystems.
 Cosmology studies this state in a very coarse (and partly conjectured) approximation where even details at the level of galaxies are averaged over.
 Only for observables localized in the solar system we have a much more detailed knowledge.

-In more detail, the basics of my present views on the thermal interpretation are presented in the following topics from my theoretical physics FAQ:
+Earlier (pre 2019) discussions of the thermal interpretation can be found in the following topics from my theoretical physics FAQ:

-Themes related to (the 2016 version of) the thermal interpretation can also be found in parts of the following discussions on PhysicsForums:
+Themes related to the thermal interpretation can also be found in parts of the following discussions on PhysicsForums: